datanav/docs/technical/wix-membercare.rst

      - "string"

-Wix.com Products to Membercare Products
+Wix.com Products to MemberCare Products
 ---------------------------------------
-Every Wix.com Products will be synchronized with a Membercare Products.
+Every Wix.com Products will be synchronized with a MemberCare Products.

-Once a link between a Wix.com Products and a Membercare Products is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Wix.com Products and a MemberCare Products is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Wix.com Products and a Membercare Products:
+The following properties are synchronized between a Wix.com Products and a MemberCare Products:

 .. list-table::
    :header-rows: 1

    * - Wix.com Products Property
-     - Membercare Products Property
+     - MemberCare Products Property
-     - Membercare Data Type
+     - MemberCare Data Type
    * - name
      - name
      - "string"